It’s the story of one of local history’s greatest “might have been”s.

-The notion that the winner of the county-seat election would be named “Birdville,” not that Birdville was the winner of the election, is echoed in this footnote in Southwestern Historical Quarterly, Volume 100, July 1996-April, 1997.
+Likewise, the notion that the winner of the county-seat election would be named “Birdville,” not that Birdville was the winner of the election, is echoed in this footnote in Southwestern Historical Quarterly, Volume 100, July 1996-April, 1997.

 Says the Birdville Historical Society: “Birdville area resident Ed Terrell offered his log cabin for an election polling site to choose the new county seat and to elect officers who would succeed the temporary persons appointed the preceding December 1849.
 The election, on August 5, 1850, was won by Birdville.
 Tarrant County in 1850 had a population of 599 whites and sixty-five slaves.”

 By 1850 Tarrant County had few civilian settlements to choose among for the county seat.
-Notable were a small civilian settlement around the fort, Grapevine, and Johnson Station.
+Notable were the small civilian settlement around the fort, Grapevine, and Johnson Station.
 But Grapevine and Johnson Station were not within five miles of the center of the county, as stipulated by the state.
 The fort settlement was centrally located.
 But one historian says that five miles northeast of the fort was a community of thirty families that also was centrally located.
 That community won the election and became “Birdville.”

 In 1851 farmer John A. Hust, Tarrant County’s first tax assessor, filed with the state of Texas a copy of the plat of Birdville.
 The plat consisted of twelve blocks within a grid of nine streets.
 Most of the plat today is located on Birdville school district property.
 Four of those original streets—Broadway, Edwards, Rogers, and Walker—still can be found.
-Today Elliot Street is Bewley Street; Main Street is Carson Street.
+Today another original street, Elliot Street, is Bewley Street; Main Street today is Carson Street.
 The first county courthouse (C on aerial photo) was in block 7 where Birdville Church of Christ is today.
 Akers Street was named for George Akers, who donated land for the townsite.
 Hutton, Rogers, Elliot, and Johnson streets are named for Vincent J. Hutton, Walling R. Rodgers, Sanders Elliott, and Middleton Tate Johnson. who are mentioned in Section 5 (see above) of the legislative act establishing Tarrant County.
 Walker Street probably was named for Birdville booster Albert Gallatin Walker (see below), who may have surveyed the plat.

 Town lots were not sold until 1854.